Noise Levels in The West Side, Eureka, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 679 The West Side residents, or 23.0%, live above that level.
 By land area, 24.7% of The West Side is above 55 dBA.

 Average noise levels for The West Side residents, grouped by direction from the center of The West Side.
-Southern The West Side carries the highest population-weighted average; Western The West Side carries the lowest.
-Just 26% of residents in Western The West Side live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Southern The West Side.
+The highest population-weighted average is in southern The West Side; the lowest is in central The West Side, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central The West Side